GitBook, without the lock-in.

 Own your docs.

-Open source under AGPL.
-Self-host it, fork it, run it on your own infrastructure.
+Open source under AGPL-3.0.
+Fork it or run it on your own infrastructure.

 Fork the demo →